- Home

 Choosing the moment to die

 Sometimes people appear to pick the moment to die.
 You may have heard stories of some people holding out until a particular relative or friend arrives at their bedside, or until a special occasion occurs, before dying.
-Others appear to wait until their family or friends have left the room before they die.
+Others appear to wait until their family or friends have left the room or at a time when there are few people around.

-It can be difficult if you’ve been sitting with someone for many days, and they die while you are taking a break.
-You may feel guilty or regretful for not being there for them at that crucial moment, but it may help to know that this might be the person’s preference.
+It can be very upsetting if you’ve been sitting with someone for many days, and they die while you are taking a break.
+You may feel guilty or regretful for not being there for them at that crucial moment, but it may help to know that this might be how they wanted it to be.

 We had all surrounded my father-in-law’s bedside, then we started to share the vigil in turns.
 When there were fewer people around, he passed away.